 - The proposed presentation will be of significant interest to conference delegates and addresses the conference theme;

 - The content of the abstract suggests actual or potential value from the work.

-The IPDLN 2020 proceedings will be published in a conference special issue in the International Journal of Population Data Science (IJPDS): https://ijpds.org/
+The IPDLN 2020 proceedings will be published in the International Journal of Population Data Science (IJPDS): https://ijpds.org/